Dermal nevus

 How does a dermal nevus form?

-What does a dermal nevus look like when examined without a microscope?
+What does a dermal nevus look like?

 How is this diagnosis made?